2023–24 Michigan State Spartans men's ice hockey season: Season

 After its best season in nearly a decade, Michigan State continued its rebuild by changing more than half of its roster.
 Fifteen new players were at the Spartans' training camp, including top prospects Trey Augustine and Artyom Levshunov.
 The massive influx of talent drew a great deal of attention towards MSU and the team was ranked in the top-10 in the preseason polls.

 The offense, at least lived up to that billing in the first part of the season when Michigan State started 5–1 by averaging nearly 5 goals per game.
 Despite their solid start, the last week of October emphasized a weakness for the team when they were swept by Boston College; the defense was porous.
 MSU allowed had a tendency to allow their opponents to get bunches of shots on goals and, over the course of the season, proved to be the 4th worst in terms of shots against.
 Leaving their young goaltender on an island could have been disastrous but Augustine reveled in he action and gave MSU a chance to win most nights despite allowing nearly 3 goals per game.

-With their sub par numbers on defense, the Spartan's success was dependent on their offense.
-Fortunately, the team was well situated and got contributions from up and down the lineup.
-Six players finished with double-digit goal totals and ten posted at least 20 points.
+Having below average numbers on defense, the Spartan's success was dependent on their offense.
+The team was well situated and got contributions from up and down the lineup.
+Six players finished with double-digit goal totals and ten posted 20 points or more.
 While the Spartans did not have a go-to leader on the offense, the scoring by committee got the team all the offense they needed.
-That was made apparent when the Spartans began their conference schedule by losing just once in their first 10 Big Ten games. hat feat was made all the more impressive with the fact that they had done so while playing ranked teams for the entire stretch and had swept then-#1 Wisconsin in the process.
-The fantastic start put the Spartans atop the conference standings and had them well on their way to making their first NCAA tournament appearance in twelve years.
+That was made apparent when the Spartans began their conference schedule by losing once in their first 10 Big Ten games.
+They had done so while playing ranked teams for the entire stretch, sweeping the then-#1 Wisconsin in the process.
+This put the Spartans atop the conference standings and had them on their way to making their first NCAA tournament appearance in twelve years.